lokal-profil/interoperable-specifications/docs/rules.md

 ><a id="svg5"></a> **Rule SVG-5:** An element with type node-shape that is also reusable MAY have a custom data attribute on the form `data-inspec-weight="WEIGHT"` where WEIGHT is either "main" or "supportive" according to rule AP-5.

-(*) Both RDFS and SKOS introduce building blocks (classes and properties) for for defining things (other classes, properties, concepts, collections) in an open world manner.
+(*) Both RDFS and SKOS introduce building blocks (classes and properties) for defining things (other classes, properties, concepts, collections) in an open world manner.
 However, both vocabularies and terminologies needs to work in the context of semantic specifications where it is stated explicitly what is included, hence it corresponds to a closed world perspective.
 Hence, in both RDFS-INSPEC and SKOS-INSPEC there is a restriction to assume that everything needed is provided in the indicated RDF Datasets.

 (**) SHACL supports imports declared via owl:import, the rules are written from the perspective that these are respected and all RDF Datasets (potentially recursively) are imported first into a single RDF Dataset.